azimuttapp/azimutt/libs/connector-mysql/README.md

 - Depend on a local lib: `pnpm add <lib>`, ex: `pnpm add @azimutt/models`
 - "Publish" lib locally by building it: `pnpm run build`

+## Set up a cloud MySQL database

+- Go on https://www.freemysqlhosting.net and click on "Start my Free Account"
+- Follow the onboarding:
+  - Reset password and login
+  - Click on "MySQL Hosting" in to top menu
+  - Create your database
+- Get your credentials by email and build the url like: `mysql://<user>:<pass>@<host>:<port>/<db>` ("Server" is the host, "Name" is the db name)
+- Load data in your instance, if you don't have, you can use schemas from [Prisma schema examples](https://github.com/prisma/database-schema-examples/blob/main/mysql)

 ## MySQL Setup

 You can use the [MySQL Official image](https://hub.docker.com/_/mysql):